 The health insurance plan is administered by the Health Plan Administrator, a student employee, who provides additional information regarding details of the plan, its benefits and exclusions.
 The Health Plan Administrator maintains regular office hours; those hours are posted outside the KSU Office.
 Contact the Health Plan Administrator at:

-The KSU office University of King's College (902) 429-3399 healthplan@ksu.ca points, and a gold "K" when they have acquired 600.
-An award of distinction is presented to a student graduating with over 1000 K points.
+The KSU office University of King's College (902) 429-3399 healthplan@ksu.ca

 KSU Awards